Applying Online

 If your doctor has requested that you undergo an on-road driving assessment (ORDA), you would have to arrange this assessment yourself.
 Your doctor may be able to recommend a local operator that carries out these assessments so you should discuss this with your doctor.
 For further information you can email [email protected]

-On taking up residence you must pass a driver theory test , apply for a learner permit, complete a course of Essential Driver Training (EDT), pass your driving test and apply for a full driving licence to drive in Ireland.
+On taking up residence you must pass a driver theory test, apply for a learner permit, complete a course of Essential Driver Training (EDT), pass your driving test and apply for a driving licence to drive in Ireland.

 On 21 January 2019 the RSA introduced a shorter EDT programme for foreign licence holders whose full licence from another country (jurisdiction) is not exchangeable with Ireland.You may qualify for exemption from EDT lessons 2,3,4,8,11 and 12.
-For details on EDT shortened program click here and related application form click here
+For further details see EDT shortened program and related application form for reduced EDT

 If you pass your driving test, you can then apply for a full Irish driving licence.
 For details on how to apply for a first time Learner Permit click here.